Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Numerical Experiments

 \section{Numerical Experiments}

-We conduct a series of numerical simulations to evaluate our budgeted active inference framework, comparing its statistical power and efficiency against several baselines under a fixed budget.
-The utility functions, $\{u_i\}_{i=1}^N$, are chosen for each experiment as guided by Section~\ref{sec:utility_function_guidance}.
-Unless otherwise specified, we use the identity function $u_i(x)=x$ for direct signals and $u_i(x)=1/(x+\epsilon)$ with $\epsilon=10^{-8}$ for inverse signals.
-To handle settings with highly dispersed utilities we may apply the logarithm in the end.
+We conduct numerical simulations to evaluate our budgeted active inference framework, comparing its statistical power and efficiency against several baselines under a fixed budget.
+Across all experiments we use the function $u_i(x)=x$ for direct signals and $u_i(x)=1/(x+\epsilon)$ for inverse signals as our base utility functions.
+Any necessary range compression to bound extreme values is automatically handled by the adaptive constraint loop built within Algorithm~\ref{alg:unified_framework}.